 Organic advocates warn that the leverage exerted by these corporations now threatens the very integrity of the organic label.
 They point to corporate pressure to ease certification guidelines and to a flood of “organic” products imported from countries with suspect standards.
 (Last May, The Washington Post reported that tens of millions of pounds of fraudulently labeled grains have come to the United States from other countries.)

-The situation has become so dire that some organic farmers, including Thicke, are now advocating the abandonment of the National Organic Program altogether.
+The situation has become so dire that some organic farmers are now advocating abandonment of the National Organic Program altogether.
+Others, including Thicke, are working to develop supplementary standards.
 This April, a group of 15 fed-up organic farmers from around the country, including five former NOSB members, will convene in Vermont to start drafting stringent new standards for an alternative organic label.